mozz100/jekyll-bootstrap/README.md

 ## Jekyll
-- the way I like to use it.
+—the way I like to use it.

 ````
 # Get started